 Biographical Sketches (two versions for publicity purposes)

 Mark L. Winston has had a distinguished career researching, teaching, writing and commenting on bees and agriculture, environmental issues, and science policy.
 More recently, he has utilized dialogue in classrooms, corporations, non-profit organizations, government and community settings to develop leadership and communication skills, conduct strategic planning, inspire organizational change, and thoughtfully engage public audiences with controversial issues.
 Winston’s work has appeared in numerous books, commentary columns for the Vancouver Sun, The New York Times, The Sciences, Orion magazine, and frequently on CBC radio and television and National Public Radio.
-His research, communication, and dialogue achievements have been recognized by many awards, including the Manning Award for Innovation, Sterling Prize in Support of Controversy, British Columbia Gold Medal in Science and Engineering, Eve Savory Award for Science Communication, Michael Smith Award for Science Promotion, a prestigious Killam Fellowship from the Canada Council, election as a Fellow in the Royal Society of Canada, and the 2015 Governor-General’s Literary Award for Nonfiction for his bestselling book “Bee Time: Lessons From the Hive.”
+His research, communication, and dialogue achievements have been recognized by many awards, including the Manning Award for Innovation, Sterling Prize in Support of Controversy, British Columbia Gold Medal in Science and Engineering, Academic of the Year, Eve Savory Award for Science Communication, Michael Smith Award for Science Promotion, election as a Fellow in the Royal Society of Canada, and the 2015 Governor-General’s Literary Award for Nonfiction for his bestselling book “Bee Time: Lessons From the Hive.”
 He currently is a Professor and Senior Fellow in Simon Fraser University’s Centre for Dialogue, and a Professor of Biological Sciences.

 Gold Medal in the Natural Sciences, Science Council of B.C.
 1992

 Hambleton Award for Outstanding Research, Eastern Apicultural Society 1992

 Manning Award for Innovation, Manning Foundation (Alberta, Canada) 1997

 Nora and Ted Sterling Prize in Controversy, SFU 1998